|

 Kind Planet Humane Education - Dove Care

 At times, they show an interest in oyster shells, probably inline with egg producing periods.
-However, salt and mineral block, the type used for cows ... to be able to exercise.
+However, salt and mineral block, the type used ... able to exercise.
 They also need perches.
 As with all birds, sanitary conditions help prevent disease.
 Doves can get sick.
-If a change in feeding or behavior is noticed, doves should be ...
+If a change in feeding or behavior is noticed, doves should ...

 kindplanet.org